rml-80/TriviaFrontEnd/README.md

   A simple FrontEnd Application in Blazor.
 Gets data from [TrivaBackend](https://github.com/rml-80/Triviabackend).

-    You can choose how mwny questions you want to do. min = 1, max = 50.
+    You can choose how many questions you want to do. min = 1, max = 50.
 From all categories or a single category.
     You answer the questions and check if they correct.

     Your answer is stored in a propertiy in the question object.